directus/directus/contributing.md

 Heya!
 Welcome to Directus, and thank you for taking the time to contribute back to Open Source Software! ❤️ We want everybody to be able to contribute to Directus, no matter your background or expertise.
 In order to facilitate that, we've put together a couple tips and tricks below.
 Our team truly appreciates every single contributor, community member, GitHub star, pull-request, bug report, and feature request.
-Keeping Directus completely free and open-source is our way of saying: **Thank you!**
+Keeping Directus completely open-source is our way of saying: **Thank you!**

 > We're here to help!